mendrik/feather/feather-docs/content/decorators/index.md

 way to render parent properties in child components without having to rely on @Subscribe to pass around data in your application.

-### affectsArray
+### affectsArrays

-If you want array bindings to update whenever a property in their children changes, you must set this to an array containing the names of the array properties from this or parent widgets.
+If you want array bindings to update whenever a property in their children changes, you must set this to an array containing the names of the array properties from this or any parent widgets.

 ### html